Sorry, you need to enable JavaScript to visit this website.

 Syndicate director

-As a syndicate director, you'll work with a syndicate of participants for each module of stage five of the police leadership programme.
+As a syndicate director, you'll work with a syndicate of delegates for one module of the executive leaders programme.
 In this role you can gain an invaluable personal development and learning experience.
-You'll also be able to apply your learning to support the development of your staff and teams in your home force.
+You'll also be able to apply your learning to support the development of your staff and teams in your home force/organisation.

 Eligibility